Commute Solutions Toolkit

 2. Go to your Dashboard

-3. Log your trips by going to the “Log Trips” tab
+3. Log your trips by going to the “Log Trips” section in the lefthand menu

 How do I join my organization’s network in Get There Connect?